tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Global Identifier Based Selector:

-> A NRP Policy MAY include a Global Identifier SAS (GISS) field as defined in {{!I-D.kompella-mpls-mspl4fa}} that is carried in each packet in order to associate it to the NRP supporting a Slice-Flow Aggregate, independent of the forwarding address or MPLS forwarding label that is bound to the destination.
+> An NRP Policy MAY include a Global Identifier SAS (GISS) field as defined in {{!I-D.kompella-mpls-mspl4fa}} that is carried in each packet in order to associate it to the NRP supporting a Slice-Flow Aggregate, independent of the forwarding address or MPLS forwarding label that is bound to the destination.
 Routers within the NRP domain can use the forwarding